 - Pop your corn according to package instructions.
 Place in a bowl and set aside.

-- Rip a sheet of waxed paper (about 8 – 10? long) and lie on your counter.
+- Rip a sheet of waxed paper (about 8" – 10' long) and place on your counter.

 - Melt butter and brown sugar on the stove on medium heat.
 Stir frequently to avoid scorching.

-- Pour in the Skittles® candies.
+- Pour in the Skittles candies.
 Stir until melted (you might need to mash them down to help them dissolve).
+Add food coloring if you desire more color.

 - Once done melting pour the hot candy mixture over the top of the popcorn.